 Instructions: Choose 3 of the following problems to work on.
 Submit your responses as Python text files, with the extension .py.
 Each file should include your name and the problem number.
-This problem set is due Thursday, March 02, by midnight.

 • Problem 7.0: Consider a biological population whose size at time $t_0 = 0$ is $y_0 = 10$.
 If a population has a growth rate r = 0.25, an exponential growth model is